uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Phase 1: Project Initiation (Week 1).md

 Achievable: Utilize existing datasets and BitNet's architecture to meet performance benchmarks.
 Relevant: Address the pressing need for efficient fraud detection in London's financial sector.
 Time-bound: Complete development and initial testing within 12 weeks.​

+2. 👥 Stakeholder Engagement

+2.1 Identified Stakeholders

+Financial Institutions: Potential end-users of the fraud detection system.
+Regulatory Bodies: Ensure compliance with FCA and GDPR standards.
+Data Providers: Sources of transactional data for model training and testing.
+Academic Advisors: Provide guidance on model development and evaluation.​